cmessias/copper/README.md

 $ iex -S mix
 ```

+To do currency conversions, an api key may be needed to use certain exchange rates apis.
+Which api to use can be configured in config/config.exs and your api keys can be set in config/api_keys.exs.

 ## Documentation
 Documentation is available in the source files and can be viewed locally can compiling it using:
 ```